pamarthiabhinav/AGH-Rentals/README.md

 # AGH Rentals

 ## _About The Project_:
-&emsp;&emsp;&emsp;AGH Rentals Is The Project Based On The Real World Domain Rental Systems.
+&emsp;&emsp;&emsp; AGH Rentals Is The Project Based On The Real World Domain Rental Systems.
 This Project Is Made With The Python Full Stack Development[PFSD] Tech Stack

 ## _Getting Started_:
 &emsp;&emsp;&emsp;A rental system Project Written in Django.